kevinmartintech/sp_Develop/docs/findings/SQLCodeDevelopment.md

 Your scalar function is not inlineable.
 This means it will perform poorly.

-Review the [Inlineable scalar UDFs requirements](https://docs.microsoft.com/en-us/sql/relational-databases/user-defined-functions/scalar-udf-inlining?view=sql-server-ver15#inlineable-scalar-udfs-requirements) to determine what changes you can make so it can go inline.
+Review the [Inlineable scalar UDFs requirements 🗗](https://docs.microsoft.com/en-us/sql/relational-databases/user-defined-functions/scalar-udf-inlining?view=sql-server-ver15#inlineable-scalar-udfs-requirements){:target="_blank" rel="noopener"} (by Microsoft) to determine what changes you can make so it can go inline.
 If you cannot, you should in-line your scalar function in SQL query.
 This means duplicate the code you would put in the scalar function in your SQL code.
 SQL Server 2019 & Azure SQL Database (150 database compatibility level) can inline some scalar functions.

-- See [05c Blueprint Functions Scalar Function Rewrites Demo video by Erik Darling](https://www.erikdarlingdata.com/sql-server/software-vendor-mistakes-with-sql-server-not-using-inline-table-valued-functions/?mc_cid=e0205e6bac&mc_eid=90079896ec#:~:text=In%20the%20videos%20below%2C%20I%E2%80%99m%20going%20to%20show%20you%20how%20to%20rewrite%20T%2DSQL%20Scalar%20User%20Defined%20Functions%2C%20and%20a%20really%20cool%20thing%20they%20can%20do%20on%20top%20of%20just%20replacing%20the%20bad%20kinds%20of%20functions.) to see how to rewrite T-SQL Scalar User Defined Function into a Inline Table Valued function.
+- See [05c Blueprint Functions Scalar Function Rewrites Demo video🗗](https://www.erikdarlingdata.com/sql-server/software-vendor-mistakes-with-sql-server-not-using-inline-table-valued-functions/?mc_cid=e0205e6bac&mc_eid=90079896ec#:~:text=In%20the%20videos%20below%2C%20I%E2%80%99m%20going%20to%20show%20you%20how%20to%20rewrite%20T%2DSQL%20Scalar%20User%20Defined%20Functions%2C%20and%20a%20really%20cool%20thing%20they%20can%20do%20on%20top%20of%20just%20replacing%20the%20bad%20kinds%20of%20functions.){:target="_blank" rel="noopener"} (by Erik Darling) to see how to rewrite T-SQL Scalar User Defined Function into a Inline Table Valued function.

 Microsoft has been removing (instead of fixing) the inlineablity of scalar functions with every cumulative update.
 If your query requires scalar functions, you should ensure they are being inlined.
-Reference: [Inlineable scalar UDFs requirements](https://docs.microsoft.com/en-us/sql/relational-databases/user-defined-functions/scalar-udf-inlining?view=sql-server-ver15#inlineable-scalar-udfs-requirements)
+Reference: [Inlineable scalar UDFs requirements 🗗](https://docs.microsoft.com/en-us/sql/relational-databases/user-defined-functions/scalar-udf-inlining?view=sql-server-ver15#inlineable-scalar-udfs-requirements){:target="_blank" rel="noopener"} (by Microsoft)

 **Run this query to check if your function is inlineable.
 (SQL Server 2019+ & Azure SQL Server)**